oimeitei/trun4sfpdft/README.md

 file2.h5 - Molcas HDF5 file for the second state of interest. avg - Keword for state-average.

-For any questions, write to oimeitei(at)vt.edu
+For any questions and more into the usage and running sf-pdft, write to oimeitei(at)vt.edu

 **Reference**
 OR Meitei, NJ Mayhall, Spin-flip pair-density functional theory: A practical approach to treat static and dynamical correlations in large molecules